retrofit-lab/ashrae-1836-rp-categorization/README.md

 - `/results/`: Output produced by R script

 ## Objective
 Energy Efficiency Measures (EEMs) play a central role in building energy modeling, energy auditing, and energy data collection and exchange.
 Despite their importance, there is currently no standardized way to describe or categorize EEMs in industry.
 This lack of standardization severely limits the ability to communicate the intent of an EEM clearly and consistently, and to perform “apples-to-apples” comparisons of measure savings and cost effectiveness.
-The goal of this study is to develop and test a standardized system for categorizing EEMs.
+The goal of this study was to develop and test a standardized system for categorizing EEMs.

 The standardized categorization system developed in 1836-RP consists of a three-level hierarchy of building elements based on UNIFORMAT, a standard classification system for building elements and related sitework.
 An individual EEM is categorized on the hierarchy using an element “tag” (i.e., keyword) present in the EEM name that links the EEM with a single UNFORMAT category.
 The EEM name may also contain one or more descriptor tags that are not used for categorization, but may provide useful additional information for sorting and analyzing a group of EEMs.